raspberrypilearning/pick-your-favourite/en/quiz1/question_3.md

   --- feedback ---

-  Correct, this property let's you add new tags inside an element.
+  Correct, this property lets you add new tags inside an element.

   --- /feedback ---